 Bullet, an Ohio Valley School artist, was born in Cincinnati but lived much of his life across the Ohio River in Campbell County, Kentucky.
 He was a winter resident of the Fort Myers, Florida, area and is as well-known for his early Florida paintings as for his work along the Ohio in Kentucky and Indiana.

 His father, Charles Bullett (the son dropped the last “t”), was a sculptor and stoneworker who worked in Northern Kentucky and Cincinnati but eventually moved the family to Louisville, Kentucky, where he was a partner in Muldoon, Bullett & Co. (the enterprise still exists as Muldoon Memorials).
-The father worked on the Kentucky State Capitol and is represented by portrait sculpture in the Cincinnati Art Museum and the J. B. Speed Art Museum in Louisville.
+His work often took him to Italy.
+He is represented by portrait sculpture in the Cincinnati Art Museum and the Speed Art Museum in Louisville.
+Newspaper accounts often relate that the elder Bullett worked on the Kentucky State Capitol.
+However, he was six years old when the 1830 building was erected and he had been dead for over 30 years when the present, 1910 building was constructed.